mauZzii/tic-tac-toe/README.md

 ### Comments/To Do

+* Add a player creation
+* Add new/reset game
-* Add a reset function and a bot
+* Add bot